-You must make an appointment with the Office of Student Affairs through the enrollment application.
+You must make an appointment with the Office of Registration and Enrollment through the online application.
 This is the final step in the application – click “Continue” when you reach the end and can see the checklist of documents to access our appointment calendar.
 Appointment slots are made available approximately one month ahead of the current date (i.e., if you want an appointment for August 25, it will not be available until approximately July 25).

 To reschedule, please log into the online enrollment application.
 On the first page, select the option “Review Checklist/Make Appointment”.
 You will be directed to review the registration checklist; at the bottom of this page, click “Continue” to access our appointment calendar.
 You will then be able to select a new appointment from the appointments available.
 If you are cancelling a same day appointment, please call 617-264-6492 and select option 1 from the menu.